Nilemos/SimpleCounter/README.md

 # Simple Counter

 ## Description:
-An application with an “Add” button that displays the number of clicks.
+An application with an "Increase" button, "Decrease" button and the number of clicks.
+* Increase button increases number of clicks.
+* Decrease button decreases number of clicks.
 ## Difficulty:
 Beginner level.
 ## Technologies: